phucmap85/Quidk-website/extension/README.md

 ## Functionality

-The extension is the **lite version** of the original website, and even faster by using TextRank algorithm.
+This extension is the **lite version** of the original website, and even faster by using TextRank algorithm.

 ![image](https://user-images.githubusercontent.com/58034112/175827318-755e0dc6-587e-4beb-8604-7537f36dba70.png)